HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

-# Performance Sizing Guide for Kubernetes Deployments
+# Performance sizing guide for Kubernetes deployments

 This section provides sizing guides for HCL Digital Experience (DX) rendering scenarios in a Kubernetes configuration.
-The goal of these sizing guides is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
+These sizing guides identify the optimal Kubernetes configurations for small, medium, and large DX workloads.
 Additionally, this guide provides tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.

 For the performance guidance deployments to support Kubernetes container platforms, refer to [Containerization requirements and limitations](../../../../get_started/plan_deployment/container_deployment/limitations_requirements.md).

 ## Introduction

-In DX performance testing, it is important to determine both DX container sizing and the relationships between the components that make up DX.
+DX performance testing determines container sizing and the relationships between DX components.
 The goal of performance testing is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
-This sizing guidance evaluates configurations supporting 1,000, 10,000, and 30,000 virtual users for small, medium, and large setups, respectively.
+This guide evaluates configurations that support 1,000 (small), 10,000 (medium), and 30,000 (large) virtual users.

 The key performance indicators in these tests are the number of concurrent users, the average response time, and throughput.
 These metrics serve as benchmarks for evaluating the performance of small, medium, and large DX configurations and offer insights into the system's capacity to handle varying loads.
 This sizing guidance demonstrates how strategic adjustments can result in significant performance improvements.